arinze-edeh/cloud-infrastructure-devops-labs/aws/compute/ec2-elastic-ip-setup/README.md

 # Provisioning an EC2 Instance with a Static Elastic IP via AWS CLI

-> **Enterprise-grade walkthrough** for provisioning, networking, and validating an Amazon EC2 instance with a persistent Elastic IP address using the AWS CLI exclusively.
+> **Enterprise-style walkthrough** for provisioning, networking, and validating an Amazon EC2 instance with a persistent Elastic IP address using the AWS CLI exclusively.
 Designed for DevOps engineers, cloud practitioners, and onboarding teams operating in production or lab environments.

 ---